notabot-io/nab/README.md

 # dnab

-DNAB is a pipeline-based, Docker-centric, lightweight task runner.
+DNAB is a pipeline-based, Container-centric, lightweight task runner.